It’s the beginning of our liberation. First, there is work to do.

 Let’s talk about the Divine call.

 This is not a question of “location.”
-Of course, God knows where they are!
+Because of course, God knows where they are.

-Rabbi Adin Steinsaltz brings this question into the present:
+Rabbi Adin Steinsaltz brings this question into our own present moment:

 So we have one call that comes with a life purpose.
 And we have another voice simply asking us — where are you?